gitextensions/GitExtensionsDoc/source/getting_started.rst

         LLVM:          yes(2.9svn-mono)
         GC:            Included Boehm (with typed GC)

-6) Now download GitExtensions latest version from https://code.google.com/p/gitextensions/downloads/list.
+6) Now download Git Extensions latest version from https://code.google.com/p/gitextensions/downloads/list.
 Remember to select the appropriate package otherwise you could have problems.
 7) Browse into the folder where you extracted the package and just run mono command, like the example below::

     $ mono GitExtensions.exe